conda/governance/README.md

 Sub-teams have a charter that is either *dynamic* or *static*.

 * A **dynamic** charter means that the sub-team is self-organizing, with respect to its own internal policies, procedures, and membership.
 A sub-team may choose to modify its membership independent of the Steering Council.
 For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
 Project Teams also have a dynamic charter, except for voting on commit rights and membership, as detailed below.
-* A **static** charter means that all membership decisions and non-trivial policies changes must be approved by the Steering Council.
+* A **static** charter means that all membership decisions and non-trivial policy changes must be approved by the Steering Council.
 For example, a finance team may require a static charter.

 All sub-teams must adhere to the governance, policies, and procedures of the conda organization at all times.